JNjeri/ui_designs/README.md

 ---

-This design is a UI on how an app will look like .
+This design is a UI on how Farmia app will look like .
 The app itself will be able to give information to farmers on how to feed their animals in an appropriate way according to their age stage.

 ---